sarbjotm/Sarbjotm/README.md

 ### What I am currently working on
 - Kiwi: A discord bot used by SFU Dodo Club, tracks a users role count, economy and wishes the user a happy birthday.
 Also has built in minigames such as blackjack and cup shuffle.
 Also has the ability to tell you the current weather, your horoscope and manipulate text inputs.
 - Mista: A discord bot used by SFU Dodo Club, who will play music for users in a voice channel.
 Users can queue songs, and use skip/loop commands
-- Mini Web Server: A basic web server using sockets and without using http libaries
-- Training Adversarial Neural Networks To Synthesize SWI-Type MRI Scans: Generate missing MRI pulse sequences with a generative adversarial netwrk
+- Training Adversarial Neural Networks To Synthesize SWI-Type MRI Scans: Generate missing MRI pulse sequences with a generative adversarial network

 ### Technology and Tools